 Just wondering if anyone else has dealt with the swelling and deformity of fingers?
 One of my fingers on my right hand had swollen and could not be controlled, then it became deformed(like it won't lay straight down like the rest).
 Now the finger next to it is very swollen and painful.
-I'm afraid it will happen to that one as well.

 Welcome to AI Sweetpea!